fruitbox12/NeuRacle/README.md

 ### What bad things won't happend on NeuRacle?

-**Low performance Validators**: The data update will happen at the *almost same time* in every validators.
-Assume we have some validator with low performance that lead to a data update *slightly different*, that validator will right away deemed as *untruthful* and punished.
-This punish and reward mechanism will ensure all validator to host the Gateway at the best performance.

 **Single point of failure**: The data feeding system is decentralized, there is no single point of failure.

 ### What bad things might happend on NeuRacle?